prysmaticlabs/documentation/website/docs/partials/_jwt-guidance-partial.md

 ## Configure execution node

-Your execution node will need to **expose a new port** and then **use the JWT token** to authenticate your beacon node's connection to that port.
+Your execution node needs to **expose a new port** and then **use the JWT token** to authenticate your beacon node's connection to that port.
 This new port exposes your execution node's **Engine API**, a new API that facilitates Ethereum's transition to a proof-of-stake consensus mechanism.

 Using the latest version of your execution client software, issue the following command to configure your execution node's JWT token and Engine API endpoint: